Add Beacons and Beacon Debug Logging

 To troubleshoot information related to beacons in the InitializationStatus that is returned during the SDK’s initialization call, see initialization status documentation.

-4. Request location permission
+4. Request permissions

 5. Enable beacon messaging at runtime

-Once the permission is granted you can enable beacon notification by calling enableProximityMessaging()
+Once all the permissions are granted you can enable beacon notification by calling enableProximityMessaging().

-You can disable beacon notifications by calling disableProximityMessaging()
+You can disable beacon notifications by calling disableProximityMessaging().

 MobilePush prevents the app from displaying a beacon message with an empty alert.
 If you include AMPscript in your message that returns no content or an empty string, the mobile app will not display that message.